schorrm/arm2riscv/docs/project_documentation.md

-A *transpiler* is a tool that translates code between different languages with an equivalent level of abstraction (in our case: assembly to assembly), as a opposed to a compiler, which translates code from a higher level of abstraction to a lower one.
+A *transpiler* is a tool that translates code between different languages with an equivalent level of abstraction (in our case: assembly to assembly), as opposed to a compiler, which translates code from a higher level of abstraction to a lower one.

 Transpiling can allow, in some cases, direct porting of existing legacy